 Top 5 Tips For First Time Home Buyers

 Buying your first home can be daunting – both financially and emotionally.
-It’s likely to be one of the biggest investments you’ll make, so the team at Pennisi Real Estate have compiled their top 5 tips to guide you.
+It’s likely to be one of the biggest investments you’ll make, so the Pennisi Real Estate team have compiled their top 5 tips to guide you.

-House deposits can take a while to save, so it’s smart to start saving as soon as you can.
-Save the biggest deposit that you can.
+House deposits can take years to save, so it’s smart to start as soon as possible and save as much as you can.
 This not only demonstrates to your lender that you can exercise enough discipline to accumulate a large amount of savings, but you will also have a buffer of equity in the property from the beginning.

 2. Buy below your maximum price